 Stay a night in Franz Josef or Fox Glacier and splurge on a helicopter flight with a snow landing.
 Breathtaking.

 Spend a day exploring Wellington on foot.
-Visit Te Papa (the national museum), explore Upper Cuba Street and take the Cable Car for stunning vistas of the harbor.
+Visit Te Papa (the national museum), explore Upper Cuba Street and take the Cable Car for stunning vistas of the harbour.
 If the weather is cooperating then finish your day with a sunset stroll along the waterfront followed by a few pints with the locals at one of the many waterfront bars or restaurants.

 Find at least one wild New Zealand beach with nobody else on it and take a stroll.
 Most of the time it is not too hard to find a beach that you can have all to yourself, an experience that is sadly hard to have in many parts of the world.
 Ideally take some fresh Fish & Chips with you then have fun dodging hangry seagulls.